Coming Out as Lesbian, Gay Or Bisexual

 Coming out at school

 Before doing so, why not speak to your guidance teacher or the head teacher to discuss how the school will support you?
-You could also ask for a copy of the school’s anti-bullying policy to see if it mentions homophobia or biphobia.
+You could also ask for a copy of the school’s anti-bullying policy to see how it mentions homophobia or biphobia.

 Coming out at college or university